Have A Question?

 All licensed termite inspectors within a company have to complete continuing education by attending seminars or take educational courses.
 Training is also performed within a company to improve termite services and to protect the consumer.

-Most termite companies are capable of or fixing structural damage.
+Most termite companies are capable of fixing structural damage.